Have you recently been in a car accident?

 One of the first symptoms you might notice, though, is jaw pain.
 It is easy to ignore jaw pain as a symptom of whiplash, if you’re not experiencing any neck pain or other whiplash symptoms.

-In many cases, they are, and it’s important to get adequate treatment from your dentist as soon as possible.
+Not many would equate a whiplash treatment with TMJ disorder or jaw pain treatment, but it’s important to get adequate treatment from your dentist as soon as possible.
 At our downtown Calgary dental clinic, we see a tremendous amount of whiplash patients because of the consequent jaw pain that goes along with it.
-Not many would equate a whiplash treatment with TMJ disorder or jaw pain treatment.

 Why Whiplash Could Be the Underlying Cause of Your Jaw Pain